Shaldon: Local government

 Shaldon is part of Teignbridge local government district, which was created in 1974 under the Local Government Act 1972.
 The village had previously been in St Nicholas Parish.
 The parish contained Shaldon and part of the adjacent village of Ringmore, and became part of Teignmouth Urban District in 1881.

 Regatta

 The Shaldon regatta is one of the oldest in England dating back to at least 1817, if not before.
 The modern regatta runs for 9 days each August.

 Homeyards Botanical Gardens

-On a hillside above the village are gardens created by Maria 'Laetitia' Kempe Homeyard in the late 1920s and early 1930s and built by Thomas Rider, consisting of an informal terraced arboretum with a level walk along the top providing views of the Teign estuary and the Jurassic Coast.
+On a hillside above the village are gardens created by Maria 'Laetitia' Kempe Homeyard in the late 1920s and built by Thomas Rider, consisting of an informal terraced arboretum with a level walk along the top providing views of the Teign estuary and the Jurassic Coast.
 A feature of the gardens is a folly known as Shaldon Castle.
 First opened to the public in 1955 and currently under the stewardship of Teignbridge District Council, the gardens are open all year round.

+Shaldon Zoo Wildlife Trust

+Nestled within an acre of tranquil woodland on the hillside above the village, Shaldon Zoo which opened in the 1960s, is dedicated to caring for and conserving some of the world's rarest and most endangered species.